 Maplesville City Park offers forty acres of mixed hardwood & pine, with two athletic fields.
 A paved, 1/3 mile walking trail and several additional unpaved pathways provide opportunities to bird the woodlands, including several creeks that interse …

-Minooka Park, located in Jemison, AL, features over 400 acres.
+Minooka Park, located in Jemison, AL, features over 400 acres of woodlands.
 Although the park is primarily an off- highway vehicle park there is also an 7 acre lake surrounded by a walking trail and piers.
-Pavilions and restroom facilities are available.
-An RV c …
+Pavilions and restroom facilities …

-Monte Sano State Park (Site #29, Northeast Loop) sits atop a remnant ridge of the Cumberland Plateau, giving a fantastic view of the surrounding valleys and plateaus that cover northeastern Alabama.
+Monte Sano State Park sits atop a remnant ridge of the Cumberland Plateau, giving a fantastic view of the surrounding valleys and plateaus that cover northeastern Alabama.
 These islands in the sky are covered in thick hardwood forest, which is home to a number of neotropical migrants.

 The Montgomery Zoo encompasses 40 acres just off Northern Boulevard (US-231) in the city limits of Montgomery.
 The zoo’s landscape is largely open, but the periphery of the park incorporates lush planted habitat for native species.
 Make it a point to bird the lake at the extreme northwestern part of the property.
 Look for migrants and mid- and understory songbirds in the dense second growth, and for waders and waterfowl around the lake.
 Brown-headed Nuthatches and Red-headed Woodpeckers are common permanent residents here.
 The zoo is entirely handicap-accessible.
 An admission fee is charged, and zoo hours vary by the season.